 These financial policies were created after much study and evaluation and were specifically adopted by the Commission.
-They were developed subject to the requirements of HRSD's Trust Agreements, the VRA Master Financing Agreement, the Enabling Act and the Code of Virginia.
+They were developed subject to the requirements of HRSD's Trust Agreement, the VRA Master Financing Agreement, the WIFIA Agreements, the Enabling Act and the Code of Virginia.
 Any changes and exceptions to these policies will be made in writing and approved by the Commission.

-HRSD's General Manager and Director of Finance are the designated administrators of these policies.
-The Director of Finance shall have the day-to-day responsibility and authority for implementing the provisions of these policies.
+HRSD's General Manager/Chief Executive Officer and Chief Financial Officer are the designated administrators of these policies.
+The Chief Financial Officer shall have the day-to-day responsibility and authority for implementing the provisions of these policies.